serverless-guru/code-challenges/code-challenge-1/README.md

 ## The Challenge

-Build an AWS AppSync API which supports CRUD (Create, Read, Update, Delete) functionality.
+Build a Serverless Framework API with AWS AppSync which supports CRUD functionality (Create, Read, Update, Delete) and has Serverless Pro CI/CD configured.

+You can take screenshots of the Serverless Pro setup and include them in the README.

+The CI/CD should trigger a deployment based on a git push to the master branch which goes through and deploys the backend Serverless Framework API.

 ### Requirements